altimmons/LangNotes/Linux/ShellNotes.md

 2.  $ n do the dumb things I gotta do, touch the puppet head.

-No matter how many words are passed to n they’ll all end up concatenated to the end of notes in my home directory.
+No matter how many words are passed to n they'll all end up concatenated to the end of notes in my home directory.
 Be careful to avoid shell-special characters when entering notes in this manner!

 Above, we designated 1 as a return code for an error state.
 There are no rules about what number should be returned in what case, but there are some commonly used return codes that you may want to use or at least be aware of.
 0 (zero) is commonly used to denote successful completion of a task.
 1 (one), (or any non-zero number,) is commonly used to denote an error state.

 If an function or shell script is quite complex, the author may choose to use any number of error codes to mean different things went wrong.
 For example, return code _28_ might mean your script was unable to create a file in a certain directory, whereas return code _29_ might mean that the script received an error code from wget when it tried to download a file.
 Return codes are more helpful to logic than to people.
-Don’t forget to include good error messages for the humans trying to figure out what’s going wrong.
+Don't forget to include good error messages for the humans trying to figure out what's going wrong.

 The following is an example of checking a return code: